 It is also important that you eat a nutritious diet to help with healing.
 If you are having trouble with eating, a dietician may help.
 You can ask your doctor for a referral to see the hospital dietician.

-Wound infection is a possible complication after any surgery, but it is unusual after thyroid surgery.
+Wound infection is a possible complication after any surgery.
 To help prevent any infection once you are at home it is important to:

 - leave your dressings in place until you’re told to remove them

 - keep your neck wound clean and dry until it’s completely healed